arbkz/Getting-and-Cleaning-Data-Course-Project/README.md

 * 2 The measurements on the mean and standard deviation for each measurement are extracted.
 * 3 Descriptive activity names are added to the activities in the data set
 * 4 The data is relabelled with  descriptive variable names.
-* 5 From the data set in step 4, a second, independent tidy data set is created with the average of each variable for each activity and each subject.
+* 5 From the data set in step 4, a second, independent tidy data set is created with the average of each variable for each activity and subject.

-These are described in more detail below.

 ## The Script
 **runAnalysis.R**